It turns out that you can lose nuclear weapons: three American bombs have not yet been found - ForumDaily

 confusing picture

-After 10 weeks of searching, on April 16, 1958, the Tybee bomb was declared irretrievably lost.
-According to a document written by the pilot who dropped it, the bomb did not have a nuclear capsule - it was not installed before the study.
+After 10 weeks of searching, on April 16, 1958, the Tybee Island bomb was declared irretrievably lost.
+According to a document written by the pilot who dropped it, the bomb did not have a nuclear capsule - it was not installed before training.

-However, some are concerned that this information may not be correct.
-In 1966, a US official described the bomb as "stuffed," meaning it contained a plutonium core.
-If true, the Mark 15 bomb could have triggered a full-fledged thermonuclear explosion.
+However, some are concerned that this information may be incorrect.
+In 1966, a US official described the bomb as "complete", meaning it contained a plutonium core.
+If true, the Mark 15 bomb could have resulted in a full-blown thermonuclear explosion.

-Today it is believed that the bomb was buried under a one and a half meter layer of silt on the seabed.
-In a final report released in 2001, the US Nuclear Weapons and Proliferation Agency concluded that if the explosives inside the bomb were left unscathed, they could pose a "serious explosion hazard" to personnel and the environment.
-Therefore, it is better not to touch it, even with the aim of raising it to the surface.
+Today it is believed that the bomb is buried under a one and a half meter layer of silt on the seabed.
+In a final report published in 2001, the US Nuclear Weapons and Counterproliferation Agency concluded that if the explosives inside the bomb remained intact, they could pose a "serious explosion hazard" to personnel and the environment.
+Therefore, it is better not to touch it, even for the purpose of raising it to the surface.

 But can nuclear weapons explode underwater?

-As life shows, maybe.
+As life shows, it can.
 On July 25, 1946, the United States detonated an atomic bomb on Bikini Atoll, a chain of picturesque tropical islands surrounded by turquoise coral reefs and the deep blue Pacific Ocean.

 The US military attached a bomb 27 meters below a group of ships filled with pigs and rats and detonated it.

 Several ships sank instantly.
-The vast majority of animals died - either from the first explosion, or later radiation poisoning.
-In a stunning photo from that day, a giant white mushroom cloud rises against the backdrop of a palm-fringed beach.
+The vast majority of animals died, either from the first explosion or later from radiation poisoning.
+A stunning photo from that day shows a giant white mushroom cloud rising against a backdrop of a palm-lined beach.

 As a result of these tests, the islands were so contaminated with radiation that the plankton in the photographs glowed.
-The atoll is still polluted - the people who once lived there never returned home, like Chernobyl, the place became a wild expanse.
+The atoll is still polluted - the people who once lived there have never returned home, just like Chernobyl, the place has become a haven for wildlife.

 Lost forever